Inside: Tips for babywearing a newborn and beyond with various babywearing wraps and baby carriers. Let’s review these baby wearing options.

+What are the benefits of babywearing?
 Babywearing is a great option, and I’m certainly a fan.
 It frees up your hands and keeps the baby close to you, so win-win.
-I’ve tried multiple types of carriers over my first year with Baby H, so I thought I would share my experience with you.
+That’s just two of the babywearing benefits I got to experience.
+I’ve tried multiple types of baby carriers over my first year with Baby H, so I thought I would share my experience with you.

-Learn the Best Baby Carrier Options for You
+Learn the Best Baby Carrier Options for Your Babywearing Plans

 Baby Carriers for Newborns/Infants

 The first baby carrier I tried when Baby H was a newborn was the wrap.
 This one I feel has a huge learning curve.
 It felt like I was doing a magic ribbon dance every time I wrapped myself and baby.
+But wearing a newborn in a wrap is cuddly and versatile.
 People love this option because you can do so many carrying positions with one wrap.
 I personally used it maybe twice.
-An example wrap is the Boba.
+An example babywearing wrap is the Boba or the Moby wrap.

-The next type I tried was the ring sling, and I think I used this one the longest.
-It too has a learning curve, but when my friend showed me how to use it on myself, it really clicked.
+The next type of baby carrier I tried was the ring sling, and I think I used this one the longest while my son was an infant.
+A baby sling also has a learning curve, but when my friend showed me how to use it on myself, it really clicked.
 It slings over one shoulder and centers the baby in front of you, though you can do multiple positions with this carrier as well.
 I wore him a lot with the ring sling, at home and out.
-An example ring sling is the Beco.
+An example ring sling is the Nalakai Ring Sling.

 Baby Carriers for Toddlers and Older Infants